 Free allocation of emission permits is not only unfair on taxpayers.
 The benchmark system on which it relies also distorts competition, by granting more permits to more polluting technologies.

-The Directive proposal claims to address this issue, which seems well-intentioned.
+The Directive proposal claims to address this issue by changing the free allocation regime to take into account products rather than processes, which seems well-intentioned.
 However, the change is not scheduled until 2026, which is out of sync with the urgency of making cleaner technologies competitive.

-For example, currently the facilities producing “grey” hydrogen by steam methane reforming or partial oxydation receive 6.84 EUA per tonne of hydrogen produced.
-Hydrogen production facilities using water electrolysis are not eligible for allowances, which makes them uncompetitive .
+For example, currently the facilities producing “grey” hydrogen by steam methane reforming or partial oxydation receive 6.84 EUA per tonne of hydrogen produced, whereas hydrogen production facilities using water electrolysis are not eligible for any allowances, which makes them uncompetitive.

 With the new proposal, any hydrogen production technology will be eligible, but not until 2026.
 Even after that date, most electrolysers will not be eligible to free allocation because a minimum of 25 tonnes of daily production is imposed for participation in the EU ETS, ruling out any electrolysers under 100MW.
 The current state-of-the-art is only around 20MW.

 We have been calling for a revision of the benchmarks for a long time already, and welcome the Commission’s proposal to review them, as the current benchmarks mute the carbon price signal by rewarding more polluting processes.
 For example, white cement clinker plants receive 0.948 EUA per tonne of product whereas grey cement clinker receive only 0.666 EUA.
-However this review is only scheduled to apply from 2026, which is very late.
+The proposed reform should ensure equal treatment for both clinker types, but not until 2026.